-Associate Professor of 16th- and 17th-Century Spanish Art; Early Modern European Textiles and Fashion
+Associate Professor of Early Modern European Art

-“Women’s Fashions and Politics in Seventeenth-Century Spain: The Rise and Fall of the Guardainfante,” Renaissance Quarterly 68:1 (March 2015): 133-186.
-Awarded honorable mention for the William Nelson prize for the best article published in Renaissance Quarterlyin 2015.
+“Women’s Fashions and Politics in Seventeenth-Century Spain: The Rise and Fall of the Guardainfante,” Renaissance Quarterly 68:1 (March 2015): 133-86.

-“Dress (Spain)," 106-10 in Lexikon of the Hispanic Baroque, edited by Evonne Levy and Kenneth Mills (University of Texas Press, 2013).
+“Dress (Spain),” in Lexikon of the Hispanic Baroque, ed.
+Evonne Levy and Kenneth Mills (Austin: University of Texas Press, 2013), 106-10.

-“Veiled Ladies of the Early Modern Spanish World: Seduction and Scandal in Seville, Madrid, and Lima,” with Laura R. Bass, The Hispanic Review 77, no. 1 (2009): 97-146.
+“Veiled Ladies of the Early Modern Spanish World: Seduction and Scandal in Seville, Madrid, and Lima,” with Laura R. Bass, The Hispanic Review 77:1 (2009): 97-146.

 Faculty photo by Maria Baranova